-In conclusion, ozanimod had an acceptable safety profile and was generally well tolerated, with completion rates of approximately 90% in the pivotal Phase 3 trials, and high retention rates in the open-label extension.
-Both the 1 mg and 0.5 mg doses of ozanimod demonstrated a favorable safety profile in the Phase 3 trial program when compared to IFN $\beta$ -1a, a well-established standard of care for the treatment of RRMS.
+In conclusion, ozanimod had an acceptable safety profile and was generally well tolerated, with completion rates of approximately 90% in the pivotal Phase 3 trials, and high retention rates in the OLE.
+Both the 1 mg and 0.5 mg doses of ozanimod demonstrated a favorable safety profile in the Phase 3 trial program when compared to IFN $\beta$ -1a, a well-established standard of care for the treatment of relapsing remitting multiple sclerosis (RRMS).
 The approved maintenance dose of ozanimod is 1 mg.

-This post-approval safety study is being conducted to further describe Important Potential Risks and Missing Information identified in the Risk Management Plan for ozanimod including but not limited to: long-term cardiovascular effects, serious opportunistic infections including PML (recently categorized as an Important Identified Risk), serious acute liver injury, bradycardia, macular edema, malignancies, PRES; and to characterize the safety of ZEPOSIA® (ozanimod) in use in patients 55 years and older.
+This post-approval safety study is being conducted to further describe Important Potential Risks and Missing Information identified in the Risk Management Plan for ozanimod including but not limited to: long-term cardiovascular effects, SOI including PML (recently categorized as an Important Identified Risk), SALI, bradycardia, macular edema, malignancies, PRES; and to characterize the safety of ZEPOSIA® (ozanimod) in use in patients 55 years and older.

-1.2 Background
+6.2 Background